boostercloud/booster/docs/README.md

 #### Create your own Rocket

-> Currently, only available to extend your Booster infrastructure with AWS
+> Currently, Rockets work in AWS, we are working on porting them to other providers.

-To create a rocket that adds new functionality to your Booster app, you just need to create a npm package and add the characteristics your provider needs.
-For AWS, that's just a main class that contains two functions, `mountStack` and `unmountStack`. *Don't worry about them for now, we'll get to this shortly.*
+A rocket is nothing more than an npm package that extends your current Booster architecture.
+The structure is simple, and it mainly has 2 methods: `mountStack` and `unmountStack`.
+We'll explain what they are in shortly.

 *Infrastructure Rocket* interfaces are provider-dependant, so *Infrastructure Rockets* must import the corresponding booster infrastructure package for their chosen provider.
 For AWS, that's `@boostercloud/framework-provider-aws-infrastructure`.
 Notice that, as the only thing we use of that package is the `InfrastructureRocket` interface, you can import it as a dev dependency to avoid including that big package in your deployed lambdas.

-So let's start by creating a new package and adding this dependency:
+So let's start by creating a new package and adding this dependency:`

 ```sh
 mkdir rocket-your-rocket-name-aws-infrastructure